rishikasrinivas/KnowledgeGraphMentalHealth/README.md

 #### 4. **G-Eval**
 - **Evaluation Type:** Model-Based
 - **Method:**
-- Compare each row of the ground truth to each row of the LLM output
+   - Compare each row of the ground truth to each row of the LLM output.
    - Calculate semantic similarity between two triples considering medical domain knowledge.
 - **Threshold for Matching:** 0.7, 0.5
 - **Accuracy:** 46%
 - **Output:** Display the percentage of “matches” between ground truth and actual input.